This post is contributed by Burtch Works’ web and digital analytics team, led by Sandy Marmitt.

 Digital is a fact of life.
 Unless you’re staunchly determined to live your life off the grid, for most of us there isn’t a day that goes by without interacting in the digital world in some way, whether it’s social media, email, shopping, or looking up directions.
 And these interactions continue to rise, touching every part of our business.

-Despite the lines between web analytics and digital marketing continuing to blur, to truly reap the benefits of these two fields I usually advise my clients against searching for all of these skills in one individual, because you may miss out on some of the benefits of having specialists.
+Despite the lines between web analytics and digital marketing continuing to blur, to truly reap the benefits of these two fields we usually advise our clients against searching for all of these skills in one individual, because you may miss out on some of the benefits of having specialists.

 What is Web Analytics vs. Digital Marketing?